 A creature may choose to donate their blood or replaceable body parts for the purposes of harvesting crafting materials, but can only donate up to 1/24th their normal material every month (or their full material value once every two years).
 Doing this on extended durations usually causes exhaustion or death (even if the creature is normally immune to exhaustion), subject to DM’s discretion.

-Should a CR 15 dragon decide to donate some of their blood every month, it would be equal to 270 gp worth of materials (1/48th their XP value).
+Should a CR 15 dragon decide to donate some of their blood every month, it would be equal to 270 gp worth of materials (1/48th their XP value), or 405 gp worth if administered by a specialist harvester.

-Materials derived from dragons, for instance, can be usually used to create armor (from leather or bone), weapons (for bone weapons), alchemy mixtures (enchanted dragon blood), and fire-based infusions, while construct m materials can create armor (from plating), weapons, engineering devices (any), and infusion matrixes (if the construct had magical ability or a magical engine).
+Materials derived from dragons, for instance, can be usually used to create armor (from leather or bone), weapons (for bone weapons), alchemy mixtures (enchanted dragon blood), and fire-based infusions, while constructs’ materials can be used to create armor (from metallic plating), weapons, engineering devices (any), and infusion matrixes (if the construct had magical ability or a magical engine).

 Scavenging or Dismantling